Bryan Reynolds Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Bryan Reynolds (.314 slugging percentage in past 10 games, including no home run), take on starting pitcher Jameson Taillon and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.
+On Wednesday, Bryan Reynolds (.324 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Drew Smyly.
+First pitch is at 8:05 PM ET.

-He had a one-hit performance in his last game (1-for-2) against the Mets.
+In his last game he had a one-hit showing (1-for-4) against the Cubs.

 Bryan Reynolds Game Info & Props vs. the Cubs